FinnishCustoms-SuomenTulli/account-register-information-update/index_en.md

 ### 1.3 General description

-This document is part of the order issued by Finnish Customs regarding a bank and payment account monitoring system.
-The purpose of the document is to issue instructions to data suppliers regarding implementation of the data updating interface of the bank and payment account register (hereinafter “the Account Register”).
+This document is part of the regulation issued by Finnish Customs regarding a bank and payment account monitoring system.
+The purpose of the document is to issue instructions to data suppliers regarding implementation of the data updating interface of the Bank and Payment Account Register (hereinafter “the Account Register”).
 This document is supplemented by the Deployment and maintenance instructions for the Bank and Payment Account Register.

-The system consists of two parts; the bank and payment account register and the data retrieval system.
+The system consists of two parts: the Bank and Payment Account Register and the data retrieval system.

 This document describes the data updating interface of the Account Register.